sanja-stanciulescu/OOP_TCG/README.md

 1. Extract the list of games from the input;
 2. For each game, assign two players and start the game, by calling the .start() method from the Rounds class;
 3. From the input, assign the order in which the players are to play;
-4. Give it a go to the many rounds, that only end when the Actions List is left empty of elements;
+4. Give a go to the many rounds, that only end when the Actions List is left empty of elements;
-5. Depending on the Action, different methods are called.
+5. Depending on the Action, different methods from Commands are called.
 Most of the time, for important commands such as CardUsesAttack(), all available classes are used in order to properly update everything;

-## Class Rounds
+## Class Commands

-The Rounds class is actually the heart of this entire project.
-While the .start() method is the entry-point into this class, the most important method is that of .actOnCommand().
+The Commands class is actually the heart of this entire project.
+While the Rounds.start() method is the entry-point into this class, the most important method is that of Rounds.actOnCommand().

-This is the method that parses the Actions list and assigns each command a proper method that handles it.
+This is the method that parses the Actions list and assigns each action a command (proper method that handles it).

-Because this project requires many features, the Rounds class ended up being huge.
+Because this project requires many features, the Commands class ended up being huge.
 It was espescially hard to implement all those functionalities so that they all worked well together.
+In order to reduce the class length, I also added the ErrorHandler class and used Exceptions.
+This minimised the use of duplicate code.

 My usual approach when solving an assignment is to look at the tests in the checker and implement only the functionalities tested.
 This time, it did not work well at all, because some edge-cases would be tested later on, or the way I solved one test would not suffice for the next.
 This led to my project facing many refactorings.